Idaho Vandals football

 On April 28, 2016, university president Chuck Staben announced the football program would return to the Big Sky and FCS in 2018.
 This followed the Sun Belt Conference's announcement on March 1 that the associate membership of Idaho and New Mexico State for football would end after the 2017 season.
 Idaho is the first FBS program to voluntarily drop to FCS.

 History

-Coach Griffith, head coach from 1902–1906 and 1910–1914.
+Coach Griffith, head coach from 1902 to 1906 and 1910–1914.

 The University of Idaho fielded its first football team in 1893.
 It wasn't until 1917 that the program earned its nickname, the Vandals, after the UI basketball team under alumnus Hec Edmundson played defense with such ferocity that they "vandalized" their opponents and, thus, the nickname of Vandals was adopted for all school sports.